 To our knowledge, previous work under the asymmetric noise model has not addressed a minimal set of conditions for either consistent classification or for consistent estimation of the label noise proportions.

 Classification with label noise is related to several other machine learning problems.
-It is the basis of co-training \citep{blum98}.
 When $\pp = 0$, we have ``one-sided" label noise, and the problem reduces to learning from positive and unlabeled examples (LPUE), also known as semi-supervised novelty detection (SSND); see \citet{blanchard10} for a review of this literature.
 In particular, \citet{blanchard10} develop theory for ``mixture proportion estimation" that we leverage in our analysis.

 A basic version of multiple instance learning can be reduced to classification with one-sided label noise \citep[see][]{sabato12}.